ANACREON

 with a child.

-A girl, wearing odd sandals.
+A girl, wearing gorgeous sandals.

 But she, born in beautiful Lesbos,

-looks at me, finds
+looked at me, found

 fault with my